 Ever wondered how the Welsh language paints the world?
 The colours of the rainbow (enfys) in Welsh have a unique depth to them.
 Unlike English, the Welsh words for colours change depending on whether they're describing a masculine, feminine, or plural noun.
 These variations are a vibrant part of the language and are still widely used today.

-Browse ALL Welsh Words, Sayings and Phrases
+| Browse ALL Welsh Words, Sayings and Phrases Have a look around |

-Browse TirGlas Online Shop
+Browse our TirGlas Online Shop Have a look around |

 In Welsh, glas means blue and gwyrdd means green.
 Pretty simple, right?
 Not always.